sudeeprp/rapa-home/coding.md

 ## Crafting your habits

 You build habits by deliberate practice.
 Guide your practice with help from humans, automated guardrails, and AI.

-Use this [sequence of assignments and reviews](code-craft.md) to build your habits.
+[Practice the craft with AI assistance](code-craft.md) to build your habits.

 ## Guardrails